-In commercial kitchens, hood cleaning in Burbank, CA is an essential part of fire safety.
+In commercial kitchens, hood cleaning is an essential part of fire safety.
 Fats, oils and grease (FOG) build up on the exhaust hood, creating a major fire hazard.
 Cleaning away FOG debris means lowering the risk that they’ll catch fire due to high heat or cooktop flames.

-Call US Fire Protection for kitchen exhaust cleaning in Burbank, CA. We’ll come out in regular intervals to clean your exhaust system, cutting down on FOG buildups to mitigate the risk of fire and the cost of replacing neglected hoods and ducting.
+Call US Fire Protection for kitchen exhaust cleaning.
+We’ll come out in regular intervals to clean your exhaust system, cutting down on FOG buildups to mitigate the risk of fire and the cost of replacing neglected hoods and ducting.

 Lowering Your Risk of Fire

 Our hood cleaning services are comprehensive, covering all parts of the hood and overhead exhaust system.
 We know how to approach degreasing and FOG removal so there aren’t any lingering hazards to worry about.
 This includes cleaning the surface of the hood itself, air intake, fan blades and ducting, leaving your overhead area free of flammable substances.